 Everybody knows the scent of lemongrass; the contained oil Citral is an ingredient for the production of anti-mosquito candles and fragrance oils.
 Not everyone knows that lemongrass is a spice in Asian Cuisine.
 It is a very aromatic plant that belongs to the sweet grass family, cultivated in tropical Asia and South America.
 It has a stature height of 1 to a maximum of 2 meters.

 Lemongrass belongs in almost every dish in Thai and Vietnamese cuisine.
 In Thailand, it is called Takrai, Takhrai Hom, Chakrai, Krai, or Soet kroei.
 The unique thing about it is that it rounds off a dish with its aroma - perfect but never overlaid.
 It is precisely for this reason that it is becoming increasingly popular with us today.

-Lemon grass has a fresh lemon flavor, with a light rose aroma.
-It belongs to the Vietnamese and Indonesian cuisine as a main component.
-With its aroma, the lemon grass completes many traditional dishes of these country kitchens.
+Lemongrass has a fresh lemon taste, with a light rose aroma and belongs firmly in the Vietnamese and Indonesian cuisine.
+With its fragrance, it rounds off many traditional dishes from these regional cuisines.

-Lemon grass is also very popular in tea - herbal tea blends, as it gives it an exotic touch.
-If you like to try it, give some mint, liquorices root and lemon grass in a tea egg.
-Cover it with boiling water and let it steep for 5 min.
+Citronella is also very popular in tea and herbal tea blends because it gives it an exotic touch.
+Try it out and put some mint, licorice root, and citronella in a tea egg.
+Pour boiling water over it and let it steep for 5 minutes.

-Put your herbs in a well-sealed container.
-I like to recommend screw cap glasses, because you can clean them well (boil).
-Store all herbs and spices in a cool, dry and dark place.
+Put your herbs in an easily closable container.
+I like to recommend screw-top jars because you can clean them thoroughly (boil them).
+Store all herbs and spices in a cool, dry, and dark place.

-Either you can give the lemon grass in a spice egg - so you can remove it easily after cooking, or you can grind it in a coffee grinder before use.
+Either you put the lemongrass in a spiced egg so that you can easily remove it after cooking, or you grind it in a coffee grinder before use.